-Please provide a list of all supporting documents, materials and evidence which you wish to to rely on in support of your review.
-You can attach these documents electronically later in the intend Review statement and review documents 1-14 Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
-20/03482/FUL What date was the application submitted to the planning authority?
+Please provide a list of all supporting documents, materials and evidence which you wish to submit with your notice of review and intend to rely on in support of your review.
+You can attach these documents electronically later in the process: (Max 500 characters) Review statement and review documents 1-14 Application Details Please provide the application reference no. given to you by your planning 20/03482/FUL authority for your previous application.
+What date was the application submitted to the planning authority?
 24/08/2020 What date was the decision issued by the planning authority?
 19/11/2020 Review Procedure The Local Review Body will decide on the procedure to be used to determine your review and may at any time during the review process require that further information or representations be made to enable them to determine the review.
 Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject of the review case.
 Can this review continue to a conclusion, in your opinion, based on a review of the relevant information provided by yourself and other parties only, without any further procedures?
 For example, written submission, hearing session, site inspection.
 Yes No Please indicate what procedure (or combination of procedures) you think is most appropriate for the handling of your review.
 You may select more than one option if you wish the review to be a combination of procedures.
-Please select a further procedure By means of inspection of the land to which the review relates Please explain in detail in your own words why this further procedure is required and the matters set out in your statement of appeal it will deal with?
-(Max 500 characters) To see first hand the basement properties local to the application site.
-In the event that the Local Review Body appointed to consider your application decides to income the site be clearly seen from a road or public land?
-Is it possible for the site to be accessed safely and without barriers to entry? $\boxtimes$ inion: Yes
+Please select a further procedure By means of inspection of the land to which the review relates Please explain in detail in your own words why this further procedure is required and the matwill deal with?
+(Max 500 characters) To see first hand the basement properties local to the application site. tters set out in your state ement of app eal it In the event that the Local Review Body appointed to consider your application decides to in: Can the site be clearly seen from a road or public land?
+Is it possible for the site to be accessed safely and without barriers to entry? \boxtimes inion: Yes